PureWeen/pureween.github.io/_posts/2017-05-06-file-name-too-long.md

 /p:IntermediateOutputPath:t

-This happens from the Xamarin Build task trying to unzip something of like this
+This happens from the Xamarin Build task trying to unzip something like this

     obj\Release\__library_projects__\Xamarin.GooglePlayServices.Base\__AndroidLibraryProjects__.zip

-Which contains lots of really long xml file names that came from nuget package.
+Which contains lots of really long xml file names that came from nuget packages.